To book please contact our events team on 01637 861 295.

 From functional beach circuits to guided cliff hikes, active recovery and sea swims there, our latest coastal fitness weekend will leave you with tired limbs but most importantly a smug feeling of satisfaction.

 The weekend is led by experienced and professional personal trainers Lottie and Emma from Mountain Beach Fitness Retreats.
-Their guided innovative sessions are based around functional and primal movement patterns and using the body as a whole.
+Their guided innovative sessions are based around functional and primal movement patterns and using the body as a whole without the use of sarms or other unnatural enhancers.
 Mindful movement underpins their philosophy and their fun sessions aim to promote an agile, fit, strong and injury free body that is bursting with energy and vitality.

 Training is aimed at all levels; a pre arrival consultation will ensure your individual goals are met.
 Structured classes incorporate the stunning natural environment and sessions have been consciously structured to be systematically progressive and balance muscle groups.
 The active recovery and sea dips will ensure your muscles are restored and ready for the next day.

 Running barefoot on sand allows your feet to move through their natural range of motion, which helps to strengthen your feet and ankles.
 Beach running—especially on dry, loose sand uses much less impact force and in addition, strengthens your arches, ankles and other below-the-knee muscles more than running on harder surfaces.
 Numerous studies have found that running on sand consumes up to 30% more energy than running on asphalt.
 It requires you to generate more force and works through a fuller range of motion, from your ankles to your hip flexors and arms.
 Sand is also a fantastic way to exfoliate those feet so an added bonus at the end of the workout!